 Feelings of self-doubt and sadness are not always because of sin.
 When they are, you know it.
 When they aren't, you need to let them go.
 Listen.
 Take a moment.
 Are you becoming better from those feelings?
 Or are they just dragging you down?
 Either start repentance, or stop with those feelings.
 They aren't healthy.
 They aren't for a greater cause.
 God wants you to be happy.
 So repent, or start loving yourself and thinking positive, HEALTHY thoughts.

-"The Lord’s thoughts and ways are higher than the thoughts and ways that come from men.
-The Lord said to man: “… my thoughts are not your thoughts, neither are your ways my ways, … for as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.”
+are my ways higher than your ways, and my thoughts than your thoughts.”
 (Isa.
 55:8–9.)
 God’s way was to create man, male and female, in his own image and likeness.
 Man’s way is that man came from a lower form of life.
 God’s way justifies self-respect.
-God’s way provides man a divine way of life.
-The Lord promised his children salvation in the kingdom of God if they would live and follow his ways.
-It is important to know that man can become godlike through the thoughts and ways of the Lord."
-Bernard P. Brockbank
+God’s

 No comments: